onera/Cassiopee/Converter/doc/source/Filter.rst

     only if the number of elements is lower that maxFloatSize.
     If maxDepth=-1, the read is fully recursive.
 Otherwise, load is limited to maxDepth levels.
-    If skipTypes is specified, load is stopped when given node type is met (HDF only).
+    If skipTypes is specified, children of nodes of given type are not loaded (HDF only).

     :param fileName: file name to read from
     :type fileName: string